Michael McFadyen's Scuba Diving - Bare Island Isolated Reefs

 If you have started this dive from the mainland, you will normally have come across to Isolated Reef One from the mainland.
 Return back to the mainland by heading due north from this spot.
 At any time if you are lost or short of air, head north with a little east and you will be safe.
 This will meet the mainland to the east of where you entered the water.

-On Isolated Reef One I have seen red Indianfish (large orange and pink ones - up to three on a dive), sea dragons (up to seven), a couple of sea horses, kingfish, flathead and huge numbers of sweep, small trevally, yellowtail and one-spot pullers.
+On Isolated Reef One I regularly see red Indianfish (large orange and pink ones - up to three on a dive) and I used to see sea dragons (up to seven - none since 2012 or so), a couple of sea horses, kingfish, flathead and huge numbers of sweep, small trevally, yellowtail and one-spot pullers.
 All over there are lots of colourful sponges, sea squirts and some small gorgonias.

 ISOLATED REEF TWO